 Biddulph Male Voice Choir support many charities local and national through their concerts and once again look forward to entertaining audiences raising funds for worthwhile causes.

-If you are interested in booking the choir please do not hesitate to contact the Concert Secretary at email@example.com or on 07964 712119
+If you are interested in booking the choir please do not hesitate to contact the Concert Secretary at firstname.lastname@example.org or by calling Dave on 07964 712119